Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ' Citi Private Bank ' (' CPB ') is a business of Citigroup Inc. Citi Private Bank provides its clients access to a broad array of products and services available through bank and non-bank affiliates of Citigroup.
 Not all products and services are provided by all affiliates or are available at all locations.
 In the U.S., investment products and services are provided by Citigroup Global Markets Inc. ('CGMI'), member SIPC.
 Investment Management services (including portfolio management) are available through CGMI, Citibank, N.A. and other affiliated advisory businesses.

 ' Direct Deposit ' means an Automated Clearing House (ACH) credit posted to your account.
 A Direct Deposit may include payroll, pension, state or federal payments (including social security), from your employer or outside agency.
-Forms for establishing direct deposits can be obtained at any Citibank branch or through Citibank® Online.
+Forms for establishing direct deposits can be obtained at any Citibank branch or through CitibankÂ® Online.

 ' Electronic Funds Transfers ' (' EFT ') means any transfer of funds, other than a transaction originated by check, draft or similar paper instrument, or computer or magnetic tape, so as to order, instruct or authorize a financial institution to debit or credit a consumer checking, savings or other asset account (such as brokerage).
 Examples of EFT transactions are:

-- · Citibank® Global Transfers
+- Â· CitibankÂ® Global Transfers
-- · International wire transfers from a consumer account
+- Â· International wire transfers from a consumer account
-- · Automated Clearing House (ACH)
+- Â· Automated Clearing House (ACH)
-- · Instant Payments
+- Â· Instant Payments
-- · Zelle® Transfers
+- Â· ZelleÂ® Transfers
-- · Point-of-Sale ('POS') transactions
+- Â· Point-of-Sale ('POS') transactions
-- · ATM transactions
+- Â· ATM transactions
-- · Direct deposit or withdrawal of funds
+- Â· Direct deposit or withdrawal of funds
-- · Transfers initiated by telephone
+- Â· Transfers initiated by telephone

 Non-EFT transactions include: transfers related to bona fide trust and custodial accounts; domestic Fedwire and similar network transactions CHIPS, SWIFT, and telex; and transfers to cover overdrafts such as Safety Check transfers.

 ' Enhanced Direct Deposit ' is an electronic deposit through the Automated Clearing House (' ACH ') Network of payroll, pension, social security, government benefits and other payments to your checking, savings, or MMA account.
-An Enhanced Direct Deposit also includes Zelle® incoming payments and other P2P payments when made via ACH using providers such as Venmo or PayPal.
+An Enhanced Direct Deposit also includes ZelleÂ® incoming payments and other P2P payments when made via ACH using providers such as Venmo or PayPal.
 Teller deposits, cash deposits, check deposits, wire transfers, transfers between Citibank accounts, ATM transfers and deposits, mobile check deposits, and P2P payments using a debit card do not qualify as an Enhanced Direct Deposit.

 ' Home Branch ' means the Citibank branch in which you opened your account or to which your account was assigned or transferred.
 You may have several accounts assigned to the same Home Branch and they may be linked together, but one or more of these accounts may be governed by different state laws where no federal law applies and where state law is applicable or not otherwise preempted by federal law.

 ' International Personal Bank U.S. ' (' IPB U.S. ') is a business of Citigroup Inc. (' Citigroup ') which provides its clients access to a broad array of products and services available through Citigroup, its bank and non-bank affiliates worldwide (collectively, 'Citi').
-Through IPB U.S., clients have access to the Citigold® Private Client International, Citigold® International, Citi International Personal, Citi Global Executive Preferred , and Citi Global Executive Account Packages.
+Through IPB U.S., clients have access to the CitigoldÂ® Private Client International, CitigoldÂ® International, Citi International Personal, Citi Global Executive Preferred , and Citi Global Executive Account Packages.
 Banking products and services are provided by Citibank, N.A.

 ' Linked Accounts ' or ' Linking ' means eligible Citibank deposit and/or credit accounts that are combined for different benefits, which may include pricing, statements, Safety Check and the ability to perform certain transactions between accounts.
 Certain accounts that you maintain with our affiliates may also be linked.
 Generally, accounts that you maintain in different geographies cannot be linked.